Breath of Relief

 If you have a diagnosis of asthma, know that you have a great deal of control over the frequency and severity of your disease symptoms, including asthma attacks.
-Here are some tips for managing your symptoms and reducing the likelihood of an asthma attack occurring.
+Here are some tips for managing your symptoms and helping in preventing asthma attacks.

-Consult with your health care provider for individualized information.
-Seek emergency assistance if you are experiencing serious difficulty breathing that does not respond promptly to home medication therapy.
+Consult with your healthcare provider for individualized information.
+Seek emergency assistance if you are experiencing serious difficulty breathing and do not respond promptly to home medication therapy.

 1. Develop an Attack Plan